yukino-org/tenka-store/README.md

 ## Project Structure

--   [./extensions/anime](./extensions/anime) - Contains all the configuration files of anime extensions.
+-   [./modules/anime](./modules/anime) - Contains all the configuration files of anime modules.
--   [./extensions/manga](./extensions/manga) - Contains all the configuration files of anime extensions.
+-   [./modules/manga](./modules/manga) - Contains all the configuration files of anime modules.
--   [./lib](./lib) - Contains the extensions store builder
+-   [./lib](./lib) - Contains the store builder

 ## License